fmesteves/oneofus/README.md

-# prj-b71-vr
+# One of Us

 ## Overview

-This is an interactive demo of a sprite landscape rendering technique used on [Bear71](https://bear71vr.nfb.ca/).
+This is an interactive demo of a sprite landscape rendering technique used on [One of Us]().

 ### Technique overview